esl-writing-skills

 Once your students have a solid understanding of how to create proper sentences, you can move them into paragraphs.
 Showing your students how to construct paragraphs will give them a lifelong skill they’ll use in everyday life as well as professional ventures.

-It may be a good idea to separate sentence construction and paragraph building into two or three separate lessons.
+But how can we implement this in ESL classes?
+A good way to implement this is to separate sentence construction and paragraph building into two or three separate lessons.
 Make sure they have a very good handle on sentences before moving forward.
 Otherwise, you’ll spend half the class time backtracking.

 In most paragraphs, the topic sentence is at the beginning, summing up what the paragraph will cover.
 Following that are the supporting sentences, covering the thoughts and ideas that hold the topic sentence in place, giving it validity and weight.
 Explain the structure of a paragraph to your students and let them see a visual of this structure on the board or in a handout.